ryanczm/Analytic-Musings/_posts/2024-01-07-floating-storage.md

 </center>

 <!-- Given my background as an Energy Analyst, it was quite surprising that my time there did not equip me with skills to understand commodity markets. -->
 As per my previous post, due to time constraints (did this in 2 days) I did not _replicate_ the paper _per se_, e.g getting the data, coding and evaluating the results (soon!).
-Is is difficult for me to get access to commodity and freight data.
+While historical Brent forward curves might be easier to find, historical FFA and freight rates are not.

 The paper is divided into several parts: it explains formulas for floating storage trade & the no-arbitrage condition, then simulates the profitability of floating storage from 2006-2018, and analyses excess profits over a FFA-hedged time-charter strategy (using the vessel for transport instead of storage).